Goto Main Content

 Article 12

-1. The employer has provided false data.
+1. The employer provides false data.

 Article 13